This post may contain affiliate links.

 Instructions

-- Start water to boil pasta in.
-Add all the pesto ingredients to a food processor and blitz until blended well and the walnuts are broken down.
-Feel free to add more olive oil if you'd like to thin it out or it the pesto is not blending.
+- Start water to boil pasta in & Make Pesto.
+Salt the pasta water well.
+Add all the pesto ingredients to a food processor and blitz until blended well and the nuts are broken down.
+Feel free to add more olive oil if you'd like to thin it out or if the pesto is not blending thoroughly.
 Set aside.

-- While pasta is boiling, be sure to collect 1.5 cups of pasta water before draining!
+- While pasta is boiling, be sure to collect 1 cup of pasta water before draining!

-- Once the pasta is al dente, grab pasta water, drain and put back into the pot.
-Add in the pesto and 1 half cup of pasta water at a time until pesto is evenly spread, it may not need all the water so add in increments.
-Plate the pasta and add the salmon on top.
-Sprinkle with extra parmesan if desired and enjoy.
+- Once the pasta is al dente, grab pasta water, drain the rest of the water and put pasta back into the pot.
+Add in 3/4ths of the pesto and ¼ cup of pasta water at a time until pesto is evenly spread, it may not need all the water so add in increments.
+Plate the pasta and add the salmon on top, I like to crumble the salmon a bit.
+Sprinkle with extra parmesan and pesto if desired and enjoy.

 So delicious!
 Love this recipe for the spring!